GYA-BAc/Pygame3d/README.md

 # a project started in August 2022

+Texturing added in test branch\n

-A 3d renderer made in python, using pygame
+A 3d renderer made in python, using pygame\n
 Note that meshes are wound clockwise